FOSSEE/sees/ult/Using_Linux_Tools.rst

 Introducing Linux
 =================

-We are here to welcome you to Linux.
-GNU/Linux is an operating system that is similar to the UNIX operating system, but is open source software.
-Being an open source program means that (if you wanted to) you could view the source code of the operating system and change it to suit your needs.
+GNU/Linux is an  operating system that uses the Linux Kernel.
+It is similar to the Unix operating system.
+It is an open source operating system which basically means you can view and change the code.

-The name "Linux" properly refers to an operating system "kernel", a single but key component of a complete operating system.
-In everyday use, the term "Linux" is frequently used to refer to a complete operating system which consists of the kernel and some of the thousands of other programs required to make an operating system useful.
-Much of the important system software that is typically installed on a Linux system comes from The GNU Project, a project to build an operating system made entirely of free software.
-The first Linux kernel was created by Linus Torvalds.
-It was started as an x86-only, single processor operating system, but grew to become one of the most ported pieces of software.
-Other parts of a complete GNU/Linux system come from other projects such as the GNU project, and are integrated into a complete GNU/Linux OS by your supplier.
-Usually your supplier will assign their own version number to the integrated whole.This collection of the kernal and programs maintained by vendor is called distro or distribution.
-The GNU Project is overseen by the Free Software Foundation.
-The Free Software Foundation was founded by Richard Stallman.
-Stallman believes that the people should use the term "GNU/Linux" to refer to such an operating system, because so many of the required programs were in fact, written as part of the GNU Project.
+The Linux Kernel written by Linus Torvalds in 1991.
+Although written only for x86 architecture , it was ported to many other architectures.The whole operating system contains the kernel and several other system and application software contributed by many different projects.
+A major contributor has been the GNU project.
+GNU project was started by Richard Stallman in 1983.
+Richard Stallman wrote the GNU General Public License which gave the first impetus to the free software movement leading up do development of the family of Linux operating systems that we see today .

 Design and Implications
 ------------------------

-A Linux-based system is a modular Unix-like operating system, deriving much of its basic design from principles established in Unix earlier.
-Such a system uses a monolithic kernel, called the Linux kernel, which handles process control, networking, and peripheral and file system access.
-Device drivers are integrated directly with the kernel.
-Separate projects that interface with the kernel provide much of the system's higher-level functionality.
-The GNU userland is an important part of most Linux-based systems, providing the most common implementation of the C library, a popular shell, and many of the common Unix tools which carry out many basic operating system tasks.
-The graphical user interface (or GUI) used by most Linux systems is based on the "X Window System".
+Linux is a modular operating system, deriving much of its basic design from principles established in Unix earlier.
+The kernel  manages the systems resources like process control, networking, peripherals and file system access.
+Application Software written on top of it gives higher level functionality.

 Reasons for Using Linux
 -----------------------
 - Linux is free:

 As in "free beer".
 Linux can be downloaded in its entirety from the Internet completely for free.
 No registration fees, no costs per user, free updates, and freely available source code in case you want to change the behavior of your system.
-Most of all, Linux is free as in "free speech":

-- Linux is portable to any hardware platform:

-A vendor, who wants to sell a new type of computer and who does not know what kind of OS his/her new machine will run, can take a Linux kernel and make it work on his/her hardware, because documentation related to this activity is freely available.
+- Linux can be deployed easily on clusters for parallel and distributed computing

+There are many distributions of Linux meant for clusters.
+One of the popular ones is Rocks Cluster Distribution.

 - Linux was made to keep on running: